andsmedeiros/uevloop/README.md

 ## Highlights

 * As minimalist and loose-coupled as possible.
 * Does not allocate any dynamic memory on its own.
-All static memory needed is either allocated explicitly by the user or implicitly by [containers](#containers).
+All memory needed is statically allocated either explicitly by the user or implicitly by [containers](#containers).
 * Small memory footprint and runtime latency.
 * Does not try to make assumptions about the underlying system.
+* Extremely portable and conforming to ISO C99.
 * Depends only on a very small subset of the standard libc, mostly for fixed size integers and booleans.
+* Allows for excellent execution predictability and ease of debugging.
+* Can be used baremetal or alongside RTOSes.
+* Well tested and well documented.

 ## API documentation